undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 1.1.2 / May 26, 2023
 - Made an option to make the widget right-aligned.
 - Fixed the username variable being written into the main config instead of Variables.inc.
+- Setting the username now correctly autorefreshes the widget; I'll update the default value to reflect that later.

 1.1.1.1 / May 25, 2023
 - Changed the placeholder icon to an image under a more free license.